 Message Activity Log tab

 This reference article describes the Message Activity Log in the Developer Console, which shows you messages associated with your campaigns and sends.
-In addition to this article, we also recommend checking out our Quality Assurance and Debugging Tools LAB course, which covers how to use the Message Activity Log to conduct your own troubleshooting and debugging.
+In addition to this article, we also recommend checking out our Quality Assurance and Debugging Tools Braze Learning course, which covers how to use the Message Activity Log to conduct your own troubleshooting and debugging.

 The Message Activity Log in the Developer Console, gives you the opportunity to see any messages (especially error messages) associated with your campaigns and sends.
 You can see API campaign transactions, troubleshoot details on failed messages, and gather insight on how to improve notification delivery or solve existing technical issues.